 And with such a view like that, who would sit and do nothing?
 Of course, I had to do a million poses and take a million photos, too!
 I capped it up by taking a waterfall shower. 😀

 Before we climbed back on the steps. we dropped off at the other and smaller cascade.
 It’s not as dramatic as the main one, but I felt like this is my kind of waterfall.
-I like that it’s outdoor and surrounded with so much green.
+I like that it’s outdoors and surrounded by so much green.

 Where to Stay in Bali

 There are many places to choose from in Bali.
 Depending on your accommodation taste/style and budget, there’s something for everyone.
 But then, you need to remember that Bali is a tourist destination island, so prices can be expensive in many ways – for a budget solo traveler.
 If can drive a scooter, rent one for a day/week/month.
 There’s no public transport in Bali (none that I know of), but Grab bike is cheap.
-You can book a guesthouse, hotel, hostel, private/shared villa on the following website: HostelWorld, Booking, CTrip, and Expedia.
+You can book a guesthouse, hotel, hostel, or private/shared villa on the following websites: HostelWorld, Booking.com, and CTrip.